 - Furthermore, no additional internal or external events will be added to the calendar without prior approval of Dean Roth for the remainder of the semester.
 This applies to student group events.

 At this time, we anticipate graduation will be postponed until fall 2020.

 All events, meetings, and activities being sponsored or hosted by OCU Law Student Organizations or students, or otherwise supported by Student Bar Association funds, are not permitted during the University mandated social distancing period.
 This restriction applies whether or not the event is happening at the law school.
 All student meetings that were scheduled during this period, both on and off-campus, should be canceled or postponed immediately by the respective student organization or student(s).

 Student Support Services

 Beginning March 22 through July 1, students will not have access to the building.
 If there is a faculty or staff member that you need to connect with, please contact that person or department directly and they will work with you to offer a flexible option to connect with you e.g. Zoom conference, phone conference, e-mail, etc.

 If you need access to the food pantry or items in the food pantry during this time, please contact Law Student Services at firstname.lastname@example.org.

 Many library services will continue to be available online.
-Please watch your emails for more guidance about using library services remotely and available resources to assist you with your classes.
+Please click here for more guidance about using library services remotely and available resources to assist you with your classes.

 Staff and Services

-At this time, staff will continue to have access to the building and are expected to maintain normal business hours and be available as usual.
-Student Services, Technology Services, Academic Achievement, and Academic Services are still here and ready to assist you.
-The only difference is communication with staff members will be conducted by phone, email, or other telecommunication services.
-However, the university is applying a flexible leave policy.
-Staff must coordinate all additional leave or request to work remotely, first with your supervisor, subject to approval from Dean Roth.
+During this time of working remotely, staff continue to maintain normal business hours and are available as usual.
+In particular, Student Services, Technology Services, Academic Achievement, and Academic Services are ready to assist you.
+The only difference is communication with staff members must be conducted by phone, email, or other telecommunication services.